bradthomsen15/SitecoreAIDemos/README.md

-# SitecoreAI Industry Verticals Front End Sites - Sites that move mounts
+# SitecoreAI Industry Verticals Front End Sites - Sites that move your mom

 ## Table of Contents